 I practice a form of therapy called Structural Family Therapy.
 The therapy focuses on what happens between family members.
 In session, after establishing goals, we will focus on practicing transactional change in the moment.
 I will help steer you toward better ways of communicating and getting along.

-I work from a developmental perspective in helping individuals and families.
+I work from a systemic and developmental perspective in helping individuals and families.
 People often get “stuck” during different life stages.
 These difficult periods, while sometimes predictable, don’t come with owner’s manuals.
 There are other life events that are unexpected – such as divorce, addiction, unexpected death, abuse, to name a few – that stress family relationships.
 Therapy can help you develop a guidebook for change.